-Argentina is a civil law country, and its laws provide for three principal forms of not-for-profit private organizations (NPOs):
+Argentina is a civil law country and its laws provide for three principal forms of not-for-profit private organizations (NPOs):

-the civil association,
+civil association,

-the foundation, and
+foundation, and

-the mutual entity.
+mutual entity.

 B. Tax Laws

-Certain civil associations, foundations, and mutual entities in Argentina are eligible for exemption from income tax, but they must apply for this benefit; exempt status is not automatic for any type of organization.
+Certain civil associations, foundations, and mutual entities in Argentina are eligible for exemption from income tax, but they must apply for this benefit; exempt status is not automatic for any organization.
 If granted, exempt status covers all types of income.

-Income Tax Implementing Regulations.
-Decree 1344/98 of November 19, 1998, as amended ("ITIR").
+Income Tax Implementing Regulations (Decree 1344/98 of November 19, 1998, as amended ("ITIR")).

-Value Added Tax Law.
-Law 23,349 of August 25, 1986, as amended ("VAT").
+Value Added Tax Law (Law 23,349 of August 25, 1986, as amended ("VAT")).

-Minimum Deemed Income Tax Law.
-Law 25,063 of December 7, 1998, as amended.
+Minimum Deemed Income Tax Law (Law 25,063 of December 7, 1998, as amended).

 General Resolution DGI 1432 of November 18, 1971.